8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 What is an SEO Key Performance Indicator (KPI)?

-What is an SEO Benchmark?
+What is SEO Benchmarking?

-So with that out of the way, here’s where you should focus:
+So, with that out of the way, here's where you should focus:

-6 SEO Benchmarks Worth Establishing
+8 SEO Benchmarks Worth Establishing

 Lagging and lead metrics.